What is it? Fiat’s first pick-up truck on the Euro market.

 The safety package meanwhile includes seven airbags, Electronic Stability Program with anti-slip, Trailer Stability Assist, LED daytime running lights, hill start assist and cruise control with a speed limiter.

 LX versions also gain Lane Departure Warning and a reversing camera, and a host of extra equipment including keyless go, leather upholstery, electrically-adjusted and heated front seats, dual-zone climate control, bi-xenon headlamps with washers, extra body styling, privacy glass and a 6.1-inch touchscreen infotainment system adding satellite navigation to the DAB and Bluetooth.
 And choose the LX with an auto gearbox and the infotainment screen grows to seven inches and gear-shift paddles appear on the steering wheel.

 So does the Fullback have a place in the pick-up market?
-Yes it does – it is a competent alternative to the Mitsubishi, but with all the qualities that makes the Japanese model so popular, and it comes at a highly competitive price.
+Yes, it does – it is a competent alternative to the Mitsubishi, but with all the qualities that make the Japanese model so popular, and it comes at a highly competitive price.

 Fiat Fullback – key specifications

 Models Tested: Fiat Fullback 2.4

 Top speed (mph): 110.